Chapter 5.40

 D. Wildlife Sanctuary.

 1. The entire area within the corporate limits of the municipality is a wildlife sanctuary for the refuge of all wildlife, and all persons within the municipality are urged to protect said wildlife and encourage its propagation.
-“Wildlife,” as used in this subsection, includes all native or naturalized wild animals except pest species.
+“Wildlife,” as used in this subsection, includes all native or naturalized wild animals except pest/invasive species as defined in Colorado State statute.

 2. No person shall at any time within the corporate limits of this municipality frighten, shoot at, wound, kill, capture, ensnare, trap, net, poison, or in any other manner kill, injure, or molest any wildlife or injure the nest, den, eggs, or young of such animals.
-All municipal, state, and federal authorities possessing wildlife control jurisdiction authorized to kill or capture any wild animal are exempted from this provision.
+Municipal, state, and federal authorities possessing wildlife control jurisdiction authorized to kill or capture any wild animal are exempted from this provision.
 (Ord.
-9-2014 § 1; Code 1997 § 5-4-4).
+2-2024 § 1, 2024).

 5.40.050 Animal control and restraint.